Sondzus/MathStat474/README.md

 * wk4, day1: finished up multiplication rule, discussed independent events, and talked about using given probabilities for two categorical variables to construct a two-way probability table, including the marginal totals.
 * wk4, day2: Finish second example of probability table. (relevant for HW!)
 Conditional probability: definition and computation.
 Independence events and 4 equivalent ways to testing independence.
+* wk5, day1: discussed more on computation of conditional probabilities and started talking about the Bayes rule.
+* wk5, day2: derived the Bayes rule and talked more about the example of the lie detector (lies vs. spies in a company example!).
+Started introduction to discrete random variables and their mean.
+* wk6, day1: meaning and formula of mean, same for variance/standard deviation.
+Comparing two distributions.
+Linear transformations of random variables.
+Definitions of PMF and CDF for a discrete random variable.
+* wk6, day2: we will continue with discrete r.v. and one particular example!

 ### HW formatting